 - 1.1 The Council has an important role in championing the needs of vulnerable children in Derby, and ensuring the continued inclusion of children with special needs in all of our schools in the City.
 The Department for Education also requires Local Authorities to consider Special Educational Needs and Disabilities (SEND) provision in the context of meeting the national SEND reforms. - 1.2 Following very careful consideration and initial consultation with parent representatives, Special Educational Needs and Disabilities (SEND) partners and headteachers, proposals have been developed to improve Derby's specialist provision for children and young people with SEND and to help support parents, carers and families.
-There are no proposals to reduce the overall levels of funding available for children and young people with SEND. - 1.3 Attached, as Appendix 3 to this report, is a draft Consultation Document setting out details on the proposals to improve SEND provision.
+There are no proposals to reduce the overall levels of funding available for children and young people with SEND. - 1.3 Attached, as Appendix 3 to this report, is the Consultation Document setting out details on the proposals to improve SEND provision.
 The key proposals include: - a.
 Updating Enhanced Resource School and Special School Placement Criteria to help ensure that children and young people with SEND are placed in the most appropriate type of provision for their individual needs and to provide transparent and clear criteria for children, young people and their families - b.
-A fresh look at specialist provision to ensure it is relevant to current needs of children and young people in Derby, for example, proposals have been developed to create Enhanced Resource School provision to meet with Social, Emotional and Mental Health Needs, which the City does not current have. - c.
-Improving SEND pupil pathways and alignment between infant, junior and secondary Enhanced Resource School placements to help effective transition planning for Children. - d.
-Developing an Early Years Inclusion Fund for all Early Years providers as a single source of funding to support the inclusion of children with SEND. - e.
-Capital investment to add Enhanced Resource Provision to Meadow Farm
+A fresh look at specialist provision to ensure it is relevant to current needs of children and young people in Derby, for example, proposals have been developed to create Enhanced Resource School provision to meet with Social, Emotional and Mental Health Needs, which the City does not current have. - Improving SEND pupil pathways and alignment between infant, junior and secondary Enhanced Resource School placements to help effective transition planning for Children. - d.
+Developing an Early Years Inclusion Fund for all Early Years providers as a single source of funding to support the inclusion of children with SEND.

-- Primary School and increase and improve Enhanced Resource School provision at The Bemrose School. - f.
-Updating Derby's Special Education Needs & Disabilities (SEND) Funding Bands so that the methodology for allocating SEND funding to schools is fit for purpose and reflects the proposed new placement criteria. - 1.4 This report seeks Council Cabinet approval to consult on the proposals set out in the Consultation Document, attached as Appendix 3 to this report.
-Subject to Council Cabinet approval, the consultation period will start on Monday, 6 November 2017 and will run for a six week period up until Friday, 15 December 2017.
-The proposals will be widely consulted on and two consultation events will be held for parents and carers on Tuesday, 14 November 2017 and Tuesday, 28 November 2017. - 1.5 The outcome of the consultation will be reported to Council Cabinet on 14 March 2018.
+- e.
+Capital investment to add Enhanced Resource Provision to Meadow Farm Primary School and increase and improve Enhanced Resource School provision at The Bemrose School. - f.
+Updating Derby's Special Education Needs & Disabilities (SEND) Funding Bands so that the methodology for allocating SEND funding to schools is fit for purpose and reflects the proposed new placement criteria. - 1.4 Council Cabinet, at its meeting on 4 October 2017, gave approval to consult on the proposals as set out in the Consultation Document, attached as Appendix 3 to this report.
+The consultation period will start on 6 November 2017 and will run for a six week period up until 15 December 2017.
+The proposals will be widely consulted on and consultation events will be held for parents and carers. - 1.5 The outcome of the consultation will be reported to Council Cabinet on 14 March 2018.
 At that meeting, Council Cabinet will be asked to consider consultation responses and decide whether to: - a. approve those proposals that do not require a statutory process. - b. approve moving to the next stage of the consultation process for those proposals that do require a statutory process. - 1.6 It is anticipated that a final decision on those proposals requiring a statutory process will be taken in June 2018.
 If approved, the proposals will be implemented from September 2018.
-A draft Consultation Timeline is attached as Appendix 4 to this report.
+A Consultation Timeline is attached as Appendix 4 to this report.